MrMazzone/HTML-CSS-Grade/README.md

 **Properties:**
 - `filepath` - the path to the file you are checking.
 - `html_obj` - the BeautifulSoup object being used.
-- `code` - text representation of the css file, which can be printed or parsed.
+- `code` - text representation of the HTML file, which can be printed or parsed.

 **Methods:**
 - `check_HTML(code_snip)` - Given a snip of HTML code, returns True if the snip is found in the student's file.